aashiqumar/Health-Snap/README.md

-# health-snap
-An developed using Firebase Technology.
+Health Snap is App developed for pharmacies to manage their stock and store bills in one single App.
+Made with using Java and Firebase